-Whatever the reason for dismissal or layoff, the employer must follow a strict procedure, including : inviting the employee to a preliminary meeting and an interview and the delivery of a legal letter.
+Whatever the reason for dismissal or layoff, the employer must follow a strict procedure, including: inviting the employee to a preliminary meeting and an interview and the delivery of a legal letter.

 The date of delivery of the registered letter notifying termination of employment marks the start of the notice period.
 The employer can decide to release the employee from all or part of his/her notice.
 But it must then maintain the salary the employee would have received if he/she had worked during this period.
-After such termination, the employee will receive the severance pay stipulated by the applicable legislation or collective agreement if it is more favourable.
+After such termination. the employee will receive the severance pay stipulated by the applicable legislation or collective agreement if it is more favourable.
 Subject to a minimum length of services of 8 months, the statutory severance pay is equal to a minimum of a 1/4 of a month's salary per year of service for the first 10 years and a 1/3 of a month's of salary per year of service after that.
+Therapeutic part-time working must be neutralised when calculating redundancy pay.